DFE-Digital/get-into-teaching-api/README.md

 Property names in request models should be consistent with any hidden `BaseModel` models they encapsulate and map to.
 When consistent, we can intercept validation results in order to surface these back to the original request model.
 For example, the `MailingListAddMember.UkDegreeGradeId` is consistent with `MailingListAddMember.Candidate.Qualifications[0].UkDegreeGradeId`.
 Any errors that appear on the `MailingListAddMember.Candidate.Qualifications[0].UkDegreeGradeId` property will be intercepted in the `MailingListAddMemberValidator` mapped back to `MailingListAddMember.UkDegreeGradeId`.

 ### Testing

-[XUnit](https://xunit.net/) is used for testing; all tests can be found in the `GetIntoTeachingTests` project.
-We also use [Moq](https://github.com/Moq/moq4/wiki/Quickstart) for mocking any dependencies and [FluentAssertions](https://fluentassertions.com) for assertions.
+[XUnit](https://xunit.net/) is used for all testing, and all test cases can be found in the `GetIntoTeachingTests` project directory.

+#### Unit Testing

+We employ extensive unit testing to ensure our individual components or functions are tested in isolation to ensure they work correctly, this has helped to ensure code quality since it has allowed our developers catch bugs much earlier in the development lifecycle.

+Key Aspects of Unit Testing:
+- **Tests Small Units of Code:** typically focuses on functions, methods, or classes.
+- **Automated & Repeatable:** tests can be run frequently to verify changes.
+- **Fast & Efficient:** since tests are isolated, they execute quickly.
+- **Supports Test-Driven Development (TDD):** encourages writing tests before implementing functionality.

-The unit tests take the convention:
+Our unit tests typically conform to the folowing convention:

 ```
 public void UnitOfWork_StateUnderTest_ExpectedBehavior()